 Sessions per user – the number of sessions per user (total number of sessions divided by the total number of users).

-Social LTV (Social Lifetime Value) – a game metric that combines the main indicator of project quality (LTV) and its virality indicator (K–factor).
+Social LTV (Social Lifetime Value) – a mobile game analytics metric that combines the main indicator of project quality (LTV) and its virality indicator (K–factor).

 social lifetime value = lifetime value * (1 + K–factor),

 where lifetime value is the average amount of money paid by one user, and K–factor is the virality index.

 Sticky factor is an analytical indicator.
 You can use it to assess the regularity of visits as well as the stability and loyalty of your user base.

 Total daily play time is a game metric that shows how much time a user spends in a product.

 total daily play time = total sessions length / active users,